Office of Special Education and Rehabilitative Services, Department of Education.

 (b) Summary of academic support and counseling provided to scholars to ensure successful completion;

-(c) Summary of career counseling provided to scholars upon program completion to ensure that they have support during their search for qualifying employment, as well as during the initial months of their employment.
-This may include, but is not limited to, informing scholars of professional contacts, network opportunities, and job leads, matching scholars with mentors in the field, and connecting scholars to other necessary resources and information;
+(c) Summary of career counseling provided to scholars upon program completion to ensure that they have support during their search for qualifying employment, as well as during their initial months of their employment.
+This may include, but is not limited to, informing scholars of professional contacts, networks, and job leads, matching scholars with mentors in the field, and connecting scholars to other necessary resources and information;

 (e) Assistance provided to scholars who may not be meeting academic standards or who are performing poorly in a practicum or internship setting;

 (f) Results of the program evaluation, as well as information describing how these results will be used to make necessary adjustments and improvements to the program;

 (g) Results from scholar internship, practicum, job shadowing, or mentoring assessments, as well as information describing how those results will be used to ensure that future scholars receive all necessary preparation and training prior to program completion;